oracle/python-cx_Oracle/doc/src/variable.rst

     This read-only attribute returns the actual number of elements in the variable.
 This corresponds to the number of elements in a PL/SQL index-by table for variables that are created using the method :func:`Cursor.arrayvar()`.
-For output variables in a DML returning statement this value corresponds to the number of rows returned.
 For all other variables this value will be identical to the attribute :attr:`~Variable.numElements`.

 .. attribute:: Variable.bufferSize